Or an ending like it, anyway.

 “I did,” Shyamalan said, when asked if he had a conclusion like that in mind way back when.
 “I always thought it was a little bit of like an opera, even when I was starting on Unbreakable.
 I thought this was a very operatic end to it all [with] people screaming and all of these kinds of implications.
 It was about implications more than anything.
 I’m a big fan of One Flew Over the Cuckoo’s Nest as you can probably tell.
 The format of that movie just blew me away when I saw it.
 The idea that the journey of the main character gets fulfilled by another character is a very powerful idea.”

-In One Flew Over the Cuckoo’s Nest, Chief fulfils his friend’s hope of escape; in Split, Price’s mother fulfils the dream of the movie’s cast to prove themselves as real, whether real heroes or real monsters.
-It’s a powerful influence, even if Split didn’t handle that finale as gracefully as we would have liked.
+In One Flew Over the Cuckoo’s Nest, Chief fulfils his friend’s hope of escape; in Glass, Price’s mother fulfils the dream of the movie’s cast to prove themselves as real, whether real heroes or real monsters.
+It’s a powerful influence, even if Glass didn’t handle that finale as gracefully as we would have liked.